 - We are collecting skin samples from ALS patients to develop induced pluripotent stem cell lines.
 These lines will be used in the laboratory to understand ALS pathogenesis and create models to screen and identify new therapies.

 In collaboration with the Department of Radiology, we are using a new MRI technology available at the U-M that allows researchers to visualize smaller molecules in the brain that past research has suggested may be important for the cause and progression of ALS.
 Standard MRI techniques do not aid in the diagnosis of ALS and, in fact, MRI reports of individuals with and without ALS often do not differ significantly.
 Therefore, this new technique has the potential to provide important insight into brain changes in ALS patients which have previously gone undetected or unmeasured.
 The goal is to gain insight into previously undiscovered brain changes in ALS patients that may ultimately reduce the time for diagnosis as well as aid in the design of future therapies.

 Working with the Department of Physical Medicine and Rehabilitation and our ALS patients, we are exploring brain-computer interfaces (BCIs), which are intended to provide an option for communication for individuals with advanced ALS or other conditions which limit verbal communication.
 BCIs are currently very slow, with typing rates of about 5 selections per minute.
 The goal is to make BCIs more practical and user-friendly.

-Dr. Eva Feldman is examining the safety of stem cell therapies in ALS patients with the anticipation of extension of a clinical trial to U-M. She is also investigating ways to enhance these therapeutic stem cells in order to improve the effectiveness of stem cell therapies.
+Dr. Eva Feldman is examining the safety of stem cell therapies in ALS patients through a phase II clinical trial that is only offered regionally at U-M. She is also investigating ways to enhance these therapeutic stem cells in order to improve the effectiveness of stem cell therapies.